Skip to content

 Three things to note:

-• Signature verification at the daemon, too.
-When the daemon has an optional signature verifier configured, it writes the inbound jar plus signature sidecar to a temp directory as siblings (the on-disk shape TrustRootVerifier and CosignBundleVerifier expect) and runs verify() before commit.
-The verifier package (cloud-security/signing) is shared between controller and daemon — see Security for the configuration surface.
+• Signature verification at the Daemon too.
+When a verifier is configured, DaemonModuleManager writes the inbound jar and its sidecar to a temp directory as siblings — the on-disk shape TrustRootVerifier and CosignBundleVerifier expect — and runs verify() before commit.
+A failed verification reports the Module FAILED; the jar is never activated.
+See Security.

 stateDiagram-v2